Monument House

-The Monument House, also known as Schweitzer House, or just The Monument (constructed 1989–1990) was designed by Josh Schweitzer, as a retreat for close friends and family, which included Mary Sue Milliken and Susan Feniger.
+The Monument House, also known as Schweitzer House, or just The Monument (constructed 1989–1990) was designed by architect Josh Schweitzer, as a retreat for close friends and family, which included Mary Sue Milliken and Susan Feniger.
 It is just outside the Joshua Tree National Park, in the U.S. state of California.

-The dwelling is a modern, unique in design, and has been featured in numerous architectural books and magazines.
-The cubic shape, with trapezoidal openings, mirrors the surrounding landscape, which is dominated by fragmented monzogranite boulders.
-Building colors also reflect the surroundings with an orange gazebo found on some boulders and flowers.
+The dwelling is modern, unique in design, and has been featured in numerous architectural books and magazines.
+The cubic shape, with irregular quadrilateral openings, mirrors the surrounding landscape, which is dominated by fragmented monzogranite boulders.
+Building colors also reflect the surroundings with an orange gazebo, a color found on some boulders and flowers.
 A drab olive from shrubs and cacti and blue colors mimic distant ridgelines and the sky.